Search engine algorithms are super complicated.

 - The font size is the same as Helvetica 12 point, which is barely readable on today’s computers.

-Do you link to that clearly from navigation on the top of your page and/or the side?
+Do you link to that clearly from navigation on the top of your page and/or the side, with clear anchor text?
 Better yet, do you make it clear from simple content or navigation on your homepage what readers and Googlebots should expect to find?

 The text on your homepage can be the most important on your website.
 If your homepage has half the external and internal links to your pages, as in most cases, every phrase on it is far, far more important than what’s on the internal pages.